odoo/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

         - For Sale: The state is "New" or "Offer Received".
         - Availability Date: Display a list of pre-defined availability date values.
+        - Garage: The property has a garage.
         - Garden: The property has a garden.
-        - Garage: The property has a garage.
         - Archived: The property is archived.

-      - Combine selected filters with a logical AND, except for Garden and Garage, which should use OR when both are selected.
+      - Combine selected filters with a logical AND, except for Garage and Garden, which should use OR when both are selected.
       - Enable grouping properties by state and type.